alexholliz/pkmnworld/README.md

 ### PKMN World

 This is a game about tests and causes, travelling far and wide, and exploring the power within.
-Where the various rank and file monsters, exist in that TV show space of "more intelligent than their direct human-world comparison, but still not human-level intelligence" and the rare ones are just-as or more intelligent than humans.
+Where the various rank and file monsters exist in that TV show space of "more intelligent than their direct human-world comparison, but still not human-level intelligence" and the rare ones are just-as or more intelligent than humans.
 Which is, I realize, kind of what the movies do.

-So you don't "catch" creatures, you partner with them, and travel to go figure out how to stop Kyogre and Groudon from fighting.
+In this world, Trainers don't "catch" creatures, they partner with them, travel with them, and figure out how to stop Kyogre and Groudon from fighting.

+This game is intended to be set in the legendary history of the franchise, long before the setting of the TV Show, the games, or the manga.
+That doesn't mean you can't or shouldn't play it in a modern setting, just that you might need to brew some more of your own content.

 ### Setting up to play